^

 Forecast

-Physiological gynecomastia has a good prognosis, in most cases spontaneous reduction of the mammary glands occurs.
-The pubertal gynecomastia disappears within 2-after its appearance.
-In the case of pathological gynecomastia, the effectiveness of drug treatment is determined by the severity of the disease: with a significant increase in the mammary glands, medication is ineffective, with a moderate increase in treatment efficiency is 50-60%.
+Physiological gynecomastia has a good prognosis, in most cases there is a spontaneous reduction in the mammary glands.
+Pubertal gynecomastia disappears within 2-3 days after its appearance.
+In the case of pathological gynecomastia, the effectiveness of drug treatment is determined by the severity of the disease: with a significant increase in the mammary glands, drug treatment is ineffective, with a moderate increase, the effectiveness of treatment is 50-60%.

 You are reporting a typo in the following text: